Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups

-In \cite{G}, we showed that if the conjugacy class of an element $g$ in a group $G$ with property RD grows super-polynomially, then any trace $\tau:C^*_{\red}G \to \cc$ vanishes on $g \in G$.
-We will explain this result in more detail and apply it to hyperbolic groups in section \ref{on traces}, after exploring the growths of conjugacy classes in such groups in section \ref{on conjugacy classes}.
+In \cite{G}, we showed that if the conjugacy class of an element $g$ in a group $G$ with property RD grows super-polynomially, then any trace $\tau:C^*_{\red}G \to \cc$ vanishes on $g \in C^*_{\red}G$.
+We will explain this conclusion in more detail and apply it to hyperbolic groups in section \ref{on traces}, after exploring the growths of conjugacy classes in such groups in section \ref{on conjugacy classes}.
 In section \ref{examples}, we apply the results of section \ref{on traces} to give some examples of hyperbolic groups with unique trace and some with more than one trace.

 We will use this method to classify all traces on all non-elementary hyperbolic groups, extending de la Harpe's result on torsion-free non-elementary hyperbolic groups.